RangerMauve/hypercore-fetch/README.md

 There is also an `ETag` header which will be a JSON string containging the drive's current `version`, or the file's sequence number.
 This will change only when the drive has gotten an update of some sort and is monotonically incrementing.
+The `ETag` representing a file's sequence number represents the version the Hyperdrive was at when the file was added.
+Thus you can get the previous version of a file by using `hyper://NAME/$/version/${ETAG}/example.txt`.

 If the resource is a file, it may contain the `Last-Modified` header if the file has had a `metadata.mtime` flag set upon update.